-As employees of FWD, we may become aware of any material or price sensitive information about our company or other companies earlier than the public does.
+As employees of FWD, we may become aware of any material or price sensitive information about our company, its shareholders or officers, or other companies earlier than the public does.
 We cannot use such material or price sensitive information, before it is made known to the public for buying or selling securities to gain benefit.
 We also cannot engage in tipping off - using material or price-sensitive information to advise our friends, relatives or anyone else on trading decisions.

-Information is "material" if a reasonable investor would consider would consider such information important in deciding whether to buy, hold or sell securities.
+Information is "material" if a reasonable investor would consider such information is important in deciding whether to buy, hold or sell securities.
 Material information is only considered "public" after it has been broadly released to the market such as by a press release.
-As an informed and responsible employees, we must check with the Compliance department to ensure that vital information you possess has been made public before trading in stocks.
+As informed and responsible employees, we must check with the Compliance department to ensure that vital information you possess has been made public before trading in stocks.

 Insider dealing or tipping can have serious consequences to FWD and the persons involved such as immediate termination, possible imprisonment and fines.
-Thus, if you have questions or any doubts as to the propriety of any transaction, e.g., purchase or sale of the company's securities or other company's, seek advice from the Group General Counsel, Group Chief Compliance Officer or their designated officers before undertaking the said transaction.
+Thus, if you have questions or any doubts as to the propriety of any transaction, e.g., purchase or sale of FWD securities or other company's securities, seek advice from the Group General Counsel, Group Chief Compliance Officer or their designated officers before undertaking the said transaction.

-More information can be found in the FWD Insider Dealing and Market Misconduct FWD Code of Conduct
+More information can be found in the FWD Personal Insider Dealing and Market Misconduct Policy.

-3. Open and clear
+3. Open and clear communication

-Open and clear
+Open and clear communication